-While there are entire books dedicated to the subject, over time most traders will find that there are only a few candlesticks that they tend to use.
-The dizzying array of possibilities can often lead to “paralysis by analysis”, and as a result it is difficult for some to discern possible trading opportunities.
-However, if a trader was to limit the candlesticks used as signals to just a few very widely used ones it allows them to take trades with more confidence as there will also be many other traders using the same signals.
+While there are entire books dedicated to the subject, over time most traders will find that there are only a few candlesticks or Forex candlestick patterns that they can make good use of.
+The dizzying array of possible candlestick patterns can often lead to “paralysis by analysis”.
+If you can limit the candlestick patterns you use as signals to just a few of the very best patterns, you can take trades with more confidence and avoid overtrading.
+I explain below how to identify these candlestick patterns.

 Like many candlesticks, this pattern has a bullish and bearish version.
 The bullish one is called the hammer as it looks like one.
-The shooting star takes a little bit more imagination, but it looks a bit like a shooting star, with the tail being visible.
+The bearish one is called the shooting star.

-The hammer features a long wick to the downside, but opens and closes at roughly the same level.
-The opening will see selling into the time period, but in the end the buyers come back and push prices much higher and to the virtually unchanged level.
+The hammer features a long wick to the downside but opens and closes at roughly the same level.
+The opening will bring initial selling, but in the end the buyers come back and push prices much higher and to the virtually unchanged level.
 This suggests that the sellers have failed to keep prices down, and that exhaustion may be setting in for the sellers.
-These are most important when at the end of a downtrend, and can often signal a trend change.
-(Insert hammer.png)
+These are most important when at the end of a downtrend and can often signal a trend change.

 Bullish/Bearish Engulfing Candlestick

 The engulfing candlestick is simply a candlestick that completely engulfs the previous one.
-In order to do this, it takes a wild and volatile session.
-This candle represents a serious struggle that has settled in the favor of one of the sides.
-It helps if the candle closes within the last 20% of the range in order to show conviction.
-In other words, in a bearish engulfing candlestick, you want to see it close in the bottom 20% of the range.
-The candlesticks can often signal that there is a move in the direction of the candlestick coming, as momentum builds and follow through comes along.
+It is also known as an “outside candlestick”, although some analysts differentiate between engulfing candlesticks where the real body engulfs the real body of the previous candlestick, and outside candlesticks.
+For an engulfing or outside candlestick to form on a higher time frame usually requires takes a wild and volatile session.
+This candle represents a serious struggle that was finally won by either bulls or bears.
+It is stronger if the candle closes within the last 20% of the range to demonstrate strong conviction.
+In other words, in a bearish engulfing candlestick, you want to see it close within the bottom 20% of its range.
+These candlesticks often signal that there is a move in the direction of the candlestick coming, as momentum builds.

-The doji is the most common of the candlesticks in this article.
-A doji simply is a candlestick that is undecided.
-In a way, the shooting star and hammer are both specialized forms of the simple doji, simple differentiated by the fact they show exhaustion.
-A true doji however, is simply a candlestick with a range that fails to break in one direction or another.
+The doji is the most common of all the candlesticks or candlestick patterns detailed in this article.
+A doji is simply an indecisive candlestick.
+In a way, the shooting star and hammer are both specialized forms of the simple doji, just differentiated by the fact that they show exhaustion.
+A true doji is a candlestick with a range that fails to break in one direction or another.
 There are many different types of dojis, but in the end they all mean the same thing: indecision.
-If we get that indecision, it only makes sense that once we move – it means something.
-The idea is when the range is broken to either the upside or downside, the market has suddenly made a decision, and traders will follow that move to push it even farther.
-In the attached graphic, you can see the doji formed, and then the breakout over the next session signaled a move higher.
+If we get that indecision, it only makes sense that once the price finally makes a move beyond the range of the doji, it means something.
+In the attached graphic, you can see the doji candlestick formed, and then the breakout over the next session signalled a move higher.

-There are different ways traders will play these candlesticks.
-However, it should be noted that by far the most conservative and careful way is to wait to see where the following candle closes.
-Some who are more aggressive will place the trade as soon as the candlestick is broken to the upside or down, but as you can see in the doji example above – that would have got the trader into a whipsaw situation.
-By waiting for the close, the trader would have seen that the bullish momentum had built up.
+There are different ways traders can play these Forex candlestick patterns for trade entries or exits when they appear on a live price chart.
+The most cautious method is to wait to see where the next candlestick closes before taking any action.
+Traders who are more aggressive will place the trade as soon as the candlestick is broken to the upside or downside, but as you saw in the doji candlestick example above – that would have got the trader into a whipsaw situation.
+By waiting for the close, the trader would have been more assured that the bullish momentum had built up.

-Also of note, as with all things technical analysis related, the higher the timeframe one of these candlesticks appear – the more reliable they tend to be.
-This is of course because there are more trades represented by the candle, and therefore more information.
+Also of note, as with all things technical analysis related, the higher the timeframe in which one of these candlesticks or candlestick patterns appears, the more reliable it is likely to be.